 MNAO is engaged in charitable activities for a wide variety of causes.

-To support environmental conservation and youth education
+To support environmental preservation and youth education

 MFUS, in partnership with SCA, a US student environmental conservation organization, has operated the Save Our American Resources (SOAR) program aiming at advancing environmental conservation and youth education since 1998.

 Through SOAR, MFUS sponsored natural or cultural resource assistants, which provide services ranging from trail maintenance and protection of endangered species to guided historical monument tours, at a national park, forest or monument in each of the 50 states.

 MFUS also newly supported the SCA to sponsor their Veterans Fire Corps (VFC).
 MFUS helped SCA enhance their ability to offer new opportunities for returning veterans build new careers in firefighting for protecting public lands from fire destruction.